Cerberus-ik/rr-live/README.md

 ##### Step 2: Convert the data
 This step takes the thousand of games we got from the api and puts them in a nice and compact format for our second database to store.
 That's why the program is called [GTAD](https://github.com/Cerberus-ik/rr-live/tree/master/Games-To-Ajax-Data) (games-to-ajax-data).
-"All" the program basically does is read out the afford mentioned database and count out the runes.
+"All" the program basically does is read out the afford mentioned database and count the runes.
 Take a look in the [GTAD](https://github.com/Cerberus-ik/rr-live/tree/master/Games-To-Ajax-Data) directory for a more detailed explanation.

 ##### Step 3: Store the data
 We use a different MySql database to store our formatted data.
 [GTAD](https://github.com/Cerberus-ik/rr-live/tree/master/Games-To-Ajax-Data) does the storing process by itself.